eychih/kestrel/README.md

 - `queue_path`

   The folder to store queue journal files in.
 Each queue (and each client of a fanout queue) gets its own file here.
+For saving to Hadoop File System, the queue_path should be prefixed with "hdfs://hostname:port" (typical HDFS scheme.)

 - `log`

   Logfile configuration, as described in configgy.

-- `hdfs_dir`

-  This specifies the HDFS directory where queue journal files are copied to when the files get rotated.
-The files will not be copied to HDFS if this field is not specified.

 Performance
 -----------